bashhike/poly-expansion-seq2seq/Readme.md

 (3*cos(c)-19)*(7*cos(c)+13)=21*cos(c)**2-94*cos(c)-247
 ```

 The task is similar to a machine translation task.
-Machine translation tasks have been extensively studied and solved using a seq-2-seq models using the encoder-decoder architecture.
-So, it makes sense to try out some seq-2-seq models in order to solve it.
+Machine translation tasks have been extensively studied and solved using seq-2-seq models with an encoder-decoder architecture.
+Following were the results obtained using GRUs in both encoder and decoder:

+- Accuracy for GRU Encoder-Decoder: `0.7414`

-Following were the results obtained from a GRU model using the encoder-decoder structure.
-The model was trained on google colab using a learning rate of `0.001` with a batch size of 1536 for 10 epochs.
+The model was trained on google colab using a learning rate of `0.001` with a batch size of `1536` for `10` epochs.

-1. GRU Encoder-Decoder: 0.7414

 More details regarding the model can be found in the `network.txt` file.

+## Replicating the results
 In order to run the code, Please install the dependencies present in the `requirements.txt` file first.
 The run the following files:

 ```bash